 If your child has leukocyte adhesion deficiency, we may prescribe antibiotic treatments, sometimes continuously, to prevent infections.
 Your child may also have periodic transfusions of healthy white blood cells called granulocytes.
 We treat severe leukocyte adhesion deficiency with a stem cell transplant from a donor.
 This is the only known cure for this disorder and a lifesaving treatment for young children who cannot be helped with medication and transfusions alone.
 Your MSK Kids team will let you know the best course of care for your child.Back to top

-We use a drug called granulocyte colony-stimulating factor, or G-CSF, to treat severe chronic neutropenia.
+We use a drug called granulocyte colony-stimulating factor, or G-CSF, to treat SCN.
 It makes the bone marrow produce blood stem cells that mature into functioning white blood cells.
 Memorial Sloan Kettering researchers developed G-CSF, which has been used around the world to raise white blood cell counts in people receiving chemotherapy.
 It is also effective in many children with low white blood cell counts.
-If your child’s severe chronic neutropenia persists despite G-CSF treatment, we may perform a stem cell transplant.Back to top
+If your child’s SCN persists despite G-CSF treatment, we may perform a stem cell transplant.Back to top